Laser and Hormones

 I like to concentrate on placement and gentle technique.
 I like to place the product exactly where I want it.
 This way, I generally have to do little or no massaging of the product when I'm done.
 I feel that the less that you manipulate the tissue, the less chance there will be bruising or broken capillaries (telangectasias).
 This also reduces swelling.

-After receiving Botox injections five times in my life, I became immune to it.
-This caused me to become very interested in what fillers had to offer, since Botox has no effect on me.
-I do my own injections on myself, so I know how it feels and what the patient is going through.
-Since my skin tone is so light, I have refined my skills to reduce bruising.
+Ironically, I'm one of the unfortunate few who are immune to Botox.
+Because Botox has no effect on me, it caused me to become very interested in what fillers have to offer.
+I do my own injections on myself, so I know how it feels and what the end result will be.
+Since my skin tone is so light, I have refined my skills to aid in reducing bruising.

 What should a patient consider when they are getting Botox?

 Men should always have Botox placed completely across their entire width of their forehead, so that they will not get an arch in their eyebrows.
-Women generally would like more of an arch to their eyebrows, so they usually have Botox placed in the center portion of their forehead only.
-If a woman already has a strong arch to their eyebrows, then she has the option of having the Botox placed completely across her forehead.
+Women who would like more of an arch in their eyebrows can have Botox placed in the center portion of their forehead only.
+If a woman already has a strong arch to her eyebrows, then she has the option of having the Botox placed completely across her forehead.